John Sherwood-Kelly: Gallipoli campaign

-In November 1914, Sherwood-Kelly was gazetted a major with the 10th Norfolk regiment.
-He repeatedly requested a transfer and was sent to the King's Own Scottish Borders in July 1915.
+In November 1914, Sherwood-Kelly was gazetted a major with the 10th Norfolk Regiment.
+He repeatedly requested a transfer and was sent to the King's Own Scottish Borderers in July 1915.

-At the Battle of Gallipoli, he commanded a regular army Scottish battalion and was awarded a DSO.
+At the Battle of Gallipoli, he commanded a regular army Scottish battalion and, "for Distinguished Service in the Field", was awarded a DSO.
 He arrived on the Gallipoli peninsula in July 1915 at a time when the battle was already stalemated with the Allies unable to storm the heights of Gallipoli while the Ottomans were unable to push the Allies back into the sea.
 Sherwood-Kelly's nickname was "Bomb Kelly" owing to his enthusiasm for tossing Mills bombs into the Ottoman lines during the trench raids.
 The official history of the King's Own Scottish Borders marveled that Sherwood-Kelly "had a quite remarkable disregard for danger".
 On 15 October 1915, the battalion's commanding officer, Lieutenant Colonel G.B.
 Stoney was killed by an Ottoman shell that levelled the battalion's HQ.
 Captain G.S.
 Stirling-Cookson served as the acting commanding officer until 28 October 1915 when Sherwood-Kelly took command.
 The British historian Peter E. Hodgkinson noted there was a lacuna in the war diary of the King's Own Scottish Borders regarding Sherwood-Kelly who was not mentioned once between October 1915-January 1916 despite being the battalion's commanding officer, which he suggested was due to his unpopularity with his fellow officers as "an outsider and empire ranker commanding a regular unit".